Give Yourself a Present This Year: Clutter-Free Kids’ Gifts

 Philly has countless kid-friendly museums and other attractions, so pick a favorite and give your kid a year-long gift of learning, playing, and exploring.
 There are just too many great memberships to name, but whether your kids love museums, animals, or theme parks, you’re sure to find something perfect.

 And for your littlest kids — in case a cultural institution is not your baby’s speed — try an indoor playspace membership.
-What’s nice about this gift is that it basically pays for itself (assuming you pick a favorite place you frequent anyway), and it also ensures some quality family time for you and your kids.
+If you are lucky enough to live near Nest, it will quickly become your home away from home as your baby grows.
+The indoor playspace is a life saver on bad weather days, and the classes– ranging from newborn to kindergarten– offer something for everyone, whether you’re looking to find your village or nurture your child’s interests.
+What’s nice about this gift is that it basically pays for itself, and it also ensures some quality family time for you and your kids.

 Another ideal gift for the parent in your life: a Supporting Membership to Philadelphia Family.
 (In fact, our members get discounts on membership at some local attractions, including the Please Touch Museum, LEGOLAND, the Philadelphia Zoo, and more)